jsmoriss/jsm-force-ssl/readme.txt

 Tested Up To: 5.3.2
 Stable Tag: 3.1.1

 No setup required!
-Simply activate to force HTTP URLs to HTTPS using native WordPress filters and 301 permanent redirects for best SEO.
+Simply activate to force HTTP URLs to HTTPS using native WordPress features and permanent redirects for best SEO.

 == Description ==